By: Tony Christensen

 The masses now believed taxes would decrease and we had three ¼ point interest rate hikes announced for 2017.

-The Trump effect, plus rising interest rates, as well as supply and demand factors all contributed to the poor performance in the bond space.
+The Trump effect, plus rising interest rates, as well as supply and demand factors all contributed to the weaker performance in the bond market, since Trump was elected.

 Please don’t mistake this article for advice that you should abandon bonds or avoid medication!

-We have plenty of clients that hold bonds in their portfolio.
+We have plenty of clients that hold bonds in their portfolios.
 And, even I subscribe to medication when necessary!

-My purpose in writing this is to make you aware that just because you are a certain age and have a certain risk tolerance, does not mean you need to hold “X” percent in bonds, like you may have been conditioned to think.
+My purpose in writing this is to make you aware that just because you are a certain age and have a certain risk tolerance, does not mean you should hold “X” percent in bonds, like you may have been conditioned to think.

 If people fully understood the risks associated with the bonds, would they still want a traditional bond allocation in their portfolio?